lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 constraints the monorepo gave us.

 You can apply this idea to many things, not just code.
-It works well with assets (like image optimisation), translations (generating code friendly `I18n` assets), documentation, and so on.
-The applications are literally endless.
+It works well with assets (like sharing image that have been optimised all according to your needed), translations (generating code-friendly `I18n` assets), documentation, and so on.

 ### Increased visibility